m-hertig/Zippy/README.md

 - Instrument Cable 6,3mm jack

 ### Raspberry Pi
 Set up your raspberry pi with the latest Raspbian.
-Turn it into A Sythesizer by following (this)[http://andrewdotni.ch/blog/2015/02/28/midi-synth-with-raspberry-p/] tutorial
+Turn it into A Sythesizer by following this tutorial: http://andrewdotni.ch/blog/2015/02/28/midi-synth-with-raspberry-p/

 ### Arduino
 1. Load the Sketch "MIDIGuitar.ino" onto your Arduino.
-2. Turn your Arduino into a native MIDI-Controller - check out (this)[https://github.com/ddiakopoulos/hiduino] link
+2. Turn your Arduino into a native MIDI-Controller - check out link: https://github.com/ddiakopoulos/hiduino

 ### Sewing
 - To sew the notes follow these instructions (once per note): http://www.kobakant.at/DIY/?p=2620